nobody1256/ElytraMC/README.md

 Minecraft Bedrock server software based of BDS

 # OS Info
-Elytra supports both Windows and Linux however on linux (Ubuntu only) you have to build it from source or use the install script (coming soon)!
+Elytra supports both Windows and Linux however on linux (Ubuntu only) you have to build it from source (scroll all the way down) or use the install script (coming soon)!